vuamitom/vuamitom.github.io/_posts/2018-10-25-how-regex-is-implemented.markdown

 [64-64] -> 4
 [65-ff] -> 0
 ```
-#### c.
-Create DFA to search input string

-This last step happens when the compiled regex obtained from previous step is used to match an input string.
-A DFA can be thought of as a form of caching.
-The matching execution starts with a state s, and for each byte c in input string, do `s = s->next[c]`, and then check if `s` represents a matching state. `s->next` is constructed lazily (incrementally).
-When a input byte `c` is processed and `c` does not exist in `s->next`, the next state n will be computed based on instructions stored in `s`.
-Then n will be stored by `s->next[c] = n`.

 DFA makes for a very simple runtime.
 Unlike `OpenJDK` which have most of its if-else logic happen at matching time, `re2` 's matching logic is reduced to simple map lookups.

 ## 2. Implication for combining regular expression